Theresa May's Ruthless, Boring March To Power

 Nevertheless, the campaign does seems to be going out of its way to avoid May having an embarrassing encounter with the public.
 Even May’s most off-the-cuff moment on the campaign so far — when she was filmed in Cornwall awkwardly eating hot chips — seemed restrained.
 It wasn't a great look, but it wasn't the embarrassing screw-up some on Twitter wanted it to be.

-Activists crowded around May as she stepped down from the podium in Bristol.
+In Bristol, the party supporters crowded around May as she stepped down from the podium.
 She stopped for a moment to pose for selfies, then was escorted promptly by her bodyguards out of the community centre into a waiting Jaguar.
 On the street, a small group of protesters were chanting, "Kick the Tories out."
 She took no notice.

 Alex Spence is a senior political correspondent for BuzzFeed News and is based in London.